annulen/sysdig-wiki/sysdig-Installation-Manual.md

 ```
 2) Install kernel development files

-Warning: The following command might not work with any kernel.
+**Warning**: The following command might not work with any kernel.
 Make sure to customize the name of the package properly
 ```
 apt-get -y install linux-headers-$(uname -r)
 ```